yanxiu0614/subdomain3/README.md

 **README.md in [Chinese 中文](https://github.com/yanxiu0614/subdomain3/blob/master/README_ZH.md)**

+## CDN PLAN
+Hello,my friend,I am very happy that the tool can help you.
+Now ,I need your help, and for this tool can be more efficient and easy to use.I suggest that you set cdn(command) is y when you use the tool ,and send the file(/result/cname.txt) to me(email:yanxiu0614@gmail.com).I promise that the cnames will be used to enrich dict of cdn_servers in this project.Thank you!

 ## Description
 Subdomain3 is a new generation of tool , It helps penetration testers to discover more information  in a shorter time than other tools.The  information includes subdomains, IP, CDN, and so on.
 Please enjoy it.